exercism/csharp/exercises/concept/enums-advanced/.meta/design.md

 The Concepts this exercise unlocks are:

-- `enums-advanced`: know how to define a "flags" enum; know how to add, remove or check for flags; know how to change the underlying type of an enum.
+- `flag-enums`: know how to define a "flags" enum; know how to add, remove or check for flags; know how to change the underlying type of an enum.
+- `bit-manipulation`: know how to use bitwise operators to manipulate bits.

 ## Prequisites

 This exercise's prerequisites Concepts are:

-- `enums-basic`: know how to define the `enum`.
+- `enums`: know how to define the `enum`.
-- `attributes-basic`: know how to annotate the enum with the `[Flags]` attribute.
+- `attributes`: know how to annotate the enum with the `[Flags]` attribute.
-- `bitwise-operations`: know how to use bitwise operations to work with the flag enum values.
-- `numbers-integers`: know of other integer types than `int` and know about binary integer literals
+- `integers`: know of other integer types than `int` and know about binary integer literals.

 ## Representer